Dogs & Cats

 - 3 stars = Good.

-Businesses who receive a rating of less than 3 stars are not eligible for a Star Rating.
+Businesses that receive a rating of fewer than three stars are not eligible for a star rating.

-Certificates are awarded after a routine inspection by one of Council’s Environmental Health Officers has been undertaken, and any non-compliance matters are rectified.
-It is important to recognise that it is optional for a business to display their rating and only food service businesses such as hotels, restaurants, cafes, take-away shops, hotels and retail bakeries are eligible to participate in the Scheme at this stage.
+Certificates are awarded after an Environmental Health officer undertakes a routine inspection and any non-compliant issues are resolved.
+It is optional for a business to publicly display its rating.
+Only food service businesses i.e hotels, restaurants, cafes, take-away shops, hotels, and retail bakeries are eligible to participate in the scheme.

-Further information regarding the Scheme, including supporting documentation and contact details, can be located on the SA Health Food Safety Rating Scheme website below:
+More information including supporting documentation and contact details, can be located on the SA Health Food Safety Rating Scheme website below.

 Our Environmental Health Officers work with food businesses to advise and educate food handlers on the correct way of handling food and keeping food safe and suitable.

-Should you have any complaints or questions related to food or food premises, please contact our Environmental Health Department on (08) 8229 9999.
+If you have any complaints or questions related to food or food premises, please contact one of our Environmental Health Officers.

-Should you find a foreign object in your food, it is important that you keep it with the food, and store it in a safe place (freezing is recommended).
+If you find a foreign object in your food, keep it with the food, and store it in a safe place (freezing is recommended).
 Keep the receipt if possible.

 If you experience these symptoms, you should see a doctor for immediate medical attention.
 Ask your doctor to take a specimen sample which will then be sent to a laboratory for analysis.